 Post Flight Analysis

-The survey points from the 2021 survey were applied and both models processed.
+We applied the survey points from the 2021 survey and processed both models.
 The dense cloud, DEM and ortho photo were saved and imported into the Global Mapper project.
+This is the strategy we will use for Photogrammetry And creating Objective Evidence.

 Global Mapper is one of those applications that just grows on you.
 Jose loves it and just about any GIS question can be answered using its rich toolkit.

-The 2021 and 2022 versions of the DEMs and orthomosaics were loaded as separate layers.
+We loaded the 2021 and 2022 versions of the DEMs and orthomosaics as separate layers.

-The area is covered in dense vegetation lining the routes.
+Moreover, the dense vegetation lines the routes in the area.
+The dense vegetation lines the routes in the area.”
 We didn’t really want to measure changes in the bracken growth and dieback (but we could if needed) so the first step was to create a median centreline along the trails.

-Then using the Buffer tool areas around the trails were created.
+Then, we used the Buffer tool to create areas around the trails.
 Mountain biking trails are narrow and in these two cases 1m and 0.5m were enough to make sure the scope of analysis covered just the areas where erosion might have occurred.
+We are building a supportive case via Photogrammetry and Objective Evidence.

 With the specific areas of interest we then ran the analysis on each using Global Mapper’s Measure Volume Between Surfaces… tool.